Handcrafted by Indigenous artists who receive 100% of the proceeds.

 2006 — Hollywood celebrities are photographed in the company’s footwear, creating demand worldwide.

-The Métis are one of three officially recognized Aboriginal groups in Canada.
+The Métis are one of three officially recognized Indigenous groups in Canada.
 For hundreds of years the Métis wove floral bead patterns into the lives of the tribes on the Northern Plains.
 The Dakota Sioux and Cree called us “the flower beadwork people.”
 Today we continue creating footwear that reflects our unique artistic heritage.

 Heather Steppler’s maternal ancestors were musically, artistically, and spiritually inclined and include traditional birch bark biters and medicine women.